junxit/us-congress-bills-109/bill.md

 - **(1)** the absorption, by the depository institution, of expenses incidental to providing a normal banking service with respect to such escrow account;
 - **(2)** the forbearance, by the depository institution, from charging a fee for providing any such banking function; and
-- **(3)** any benefit which may accrue to the holder or the beneficiary of such escrow account as a result of an action of the depository institution described in subparagraph (1) or (2) or similar in nature to such action,
+- **(3)** any benefit which may accrue to the holder or the beneficiary of such escrow account as a result of an action of the depository institution described in subparagraph (1) or (2) or similar in nature to such action, including any benefits which have been so determined by the appropriate Federal regulator,